 That is not to marginalize my love for coffee, at all as I love a fresh aromatic brew as much as most.
 But if you've been thinking of diving into the world of tea, whether to try a new experience, lower your caffeine intake or embrace a culture that is often referred to as "counter coffee culture", I am bringing you a few personal tips on how to make the switch.
 I also consulted Master (tea) Blender, Elliot Raynsford of Good Earth Tea for a few pointers.
 He cautions that "coffee has such a distinct flavor that isn’t easily replicated in a tea.
 It’s important to start with a tea that caters to a coffee drinker’s taste profile."

-1. Visit a Tea Shop: Get to know a little about tea.
+- Visit a Tea Shop: Get to know a little about tea.
 Sip until your heart's content.
 Smell, sip, and discover tips like how to brew different types of tea, the difference between tea bags and tea leaves as well as when to drink which tea and how to brew the perfect cup of tea. (and yes, it is a little bit more than boiling water.)
-For brewing my best cup at home, I have fallen in love with the Gourmia Electric Kettle.
-Not only does it have an impressive amount of heating power (faster than traditional kettle & safer than a microwave) but its digital control panel & programmable temperature take the guess work out of mastering the perfect cup of tea~perfect for the novice or connoisseur.
+For brewing my best cup at home, I have fallen in love with this pretty Fellow Stagg tea kettle.

 Sit back, relax, sip and enjoy the aromatic journey of tea-drinking.